Unhuman (film): Plot

 Hours later, Wayne, Chip, Randall, and Steven are all taken captive.
 The bullies and outcasts bond, with Ever and Tamra reconciling.
 After everyone boards the bus to leave, they discover Mr. Lorenzo is still alive.

 Weeks later, PTA worker Ms. Operative visits Randall and Steven in prison, explaining that the PTA is bringing back the "Scared Straight" program, and invites them to be the masterminds.

 Cast

 Production

-In June 2021, Unhuman was announced as part of Blumhouse Television and Epix's TV movie deal, with Marcus Dunstan directing and Paul Soter writing, after previously working on Blumhouse's Into the Dark, and the cast being revealed.
+In June 2021, Unhuman was announced as part of Blumhouse Television and Epix's TV movie deal, with Marcus Dunstan directing and Paul Soter writing, who previously worked on Blumhouse's Into the Dark, and the cast was revealed.
 Filming commenced around the same time in New Orleans.
 In November 2021, Dunstan and his frequent writing partner, Patrick Melton, officially received final writing credits for the film, with no credit to Soter.

 Release

-Unhuman was released digitally in the United States by Paramount Home Entertainment on June 3, 2022.
-A trailer was released on May 9, 2022, approximately a month before the film's release.
+A trailer was released on May 9, 2022, and Unhuman was released digitally in the United States by Paramount Home Entertainment on June 3, 2022.